 Customer data, first and zero-party data, in particular, help you create personalized user and customer experiences on various channels.
 If you collect customer data and have the tech to create dynamic and timely content and recommendations, your customer experience level will increase, and you’ll see that people become more engaged with your brand.

 Think of ways to collect customer data besides the information you capture naturally during a transaction.
-Find what they like and what they don’t, their needs and expectations, what they value most in a brand, etc.
+Find what they like and what they don’t, their needs and expectations, what they value most in a brand, etc. Use surveys, quizzes, preference centers, and feedback forms to discover their likes and dislikes, needs and values.

 Try to create a standardized way to collect customer data and incorporate it into your tactics to improve personalization.
 Make it easy to collect for your team and integrate it naturally into how you communicate with your audience.

-Personalization is a strong tactic that you can use for your subscribers and potential customers to generate the first purchase, but also a vital element in the retention campaigns.
+Personalization is not only a strong tactic that you can use for your subscribers and potential customers to generate the first purchase, but also a vital element in the retention campaigns.
 You can’t think of VIP treatment without elements of personalization.

-5. Keep customers engaged between purchases to prevent churn
+Customer engagement maintenance between purchases to prevent churn

 The answers that you capture from your customers represent authentic feedback about their experience and are a valuable resource for your churn prevention campaigns.
 Real-time response from your customer support team plays a vital role in preventing churn.